Klipper3d/klipper/docs/Eddy_Probe.md

 ["the paper test"](Bed_Level.md#the-paper-test) to determine the actual distance between the nozzle and bed at the given location.
 Once those steps are complete one can `ACCEPT` the position.
-The tool will then move the the toolhead so that the sensor is above the point where the nozzle used to be and run a series of movements to correlate the sensor to Z positions.
+The tool will then move the toolhead so that the sensor is above the point where the nozzle used to be and run a series of movements to correlate the sensor to Z positions.
 This will take a couple of minutes.
 After the tool completes, issue a `SAVE_CONFIG` command to save the results to the printer.cfg and restart.